 Why should you buy broccoli seeds or seedlings this year?

 - Seeds are reasonably priced and keep several years in a cool, dry location.

-- This is a crop you can sow successively up to three times for an extended growing season with multiple harvests.
+- This is a crop you can sow more than once, for an extended growing season with multiple harvests.

-- A serving provides your family with vitamins and minerals like A, C, calcium, folic acid, and potassium in every cost-effective bite.
+- A serving provides your family with vitamins and minerals including A, C, folic acid, calcium, and potassium in every cost-effective bite.

 You’re going to love garden-fresh broccoli!